jkprabu/IMC-Prosperity-challenge/README.md

 ## Contents:
 ``visualizer.py``: Visualizer for our startegy. \
 ``duo.py``: Updated trading algo. \
-``testing.py``: Test to check if the algorithm file runs before submittion.
+``testing.py``: Test to check if the algorithm file runs before submission.